Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

 1. Clean the solution, rebuild the solution, and run it.

 1. Open your web browser and make a request to the app.
-The app immediately attempts to authenticate you via the Microsoft identity platform (formerly Azure AD v2.0) endpoint.
+The app immediately attempts to authenticate you via the Microsoft identity platform endpoint.
 Sign in with a work or school account.

 1. You will be prompted to consent during the sign-in process.